jandrewrogers/AquaHash/benchmark.md

 ![Small string performance](benchmark/small_string_macos.png)

 **Analysis**
 * AquaHash is still the fastest hash function.
-It can process 10bytes/cycle for strings that a longer than 64 bytes.
+It can processes 10bytes/cycle for strings that a longer than 64 bytes.
 * clhash is the second best hash function for string length greater than 96 bytes.
 Note that clhash is slow for small strings because its is optimized for large input strings.
 * farmhash is the second best hash function for strings that are less than 96 bytes.